pnkfelix/rustc-perf/triage/README.md

 When working with graphs:
 - Click and drag a region of a graph to zoom in on it.
 This is useful when data points are close together.
+- Double-click on a graph to reset the zoom to its default presentation.
 - Click on a data point to open the "compare" page for that merge.
 This opens the comparison pages that are linked to in the generated triage report.

 To view the code changes: